PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Evaluation Benchmarks

-For model-based pose tracking, we report the area under curve (AUC) with respect to ADD, ADD-S ~\cite{xiang2017posecnn} and ADD(-S).
-We set the maximum threshold of AUC to be 0.1m \cite{wang2019densefusion}.
-The ADD metric is first introduced in~\cite{hinterstoisser2013model} to calculate average per-point distance between two point clouds, transformed by the predicted pose and the ground-truth, respectively.
-For symmetric objects like bowls, ADD-S metric is introduced to count for the point correspondence ambiguity.
-The notation ADD(-S) corresponds to computing ADD for non-symmetric objects and ADD-S for symmetric objects.
-The objects with visibility fraction less than $10\%$ are skipped for evaluation following the BOP \cite{hodavn2020bop} convention.
-Results are reported by averaging over the rigid/articulated categories, separately.
+For model-based tracking, we measure the area under curve (AUC) for ADD, ADD-S \cite{xiang2017posecnn}, and ADD(-S) metrics, with a maximum threshold of 0.1m \cite{wang2019densefusion}.
+The ADD metric, introduced in \cite{hinterstoisser2013model}, computes the average per-point distance between point clouds transformed by the predicted and ground-truth poses.
+ADD-S accounts for point correspondence ambiguities in symmetric objects.

-\paragraph{Baselines:} For methods relying on object mask during tracking, we directly used the ground-truth mask.
-Since the big gap of performance between rigid and articulated objects, we separately reported their average results.
+For model-free tracking, we adopt four metrics from prior studies \cite{wang20206}: 1) $\mathbf{5^\circ5cm}$, indicating the percentage of predictions within 5° rotation and 5cm translation errors.
+2) \textbf{IoU25}, the percentage of instances where the intersection over union of the 3D bounding boxes exceeds $25\%$.
+3) $\mathbf{R_{err}}$ and 4) $\mathbf{T_{err}}$, the mean rotational and translational errors in degrees and centimeters, respectively, only considering instances with IoU$>$25\%.
+We exclude objects with visibility under 10\% as per the BOP convention \cite{hodavn2020bop}.
+Results are averaged separately across rigid and articulated object categories.

-We regarded each part of the articulated objects as independent for all tracking methods except for CAPTRA \cite{weng2021captra} which treat all parts of an object as a whole.
-We trained CAPTRA for each category using our synthetic PBR data.
+\paragraph{Baselines:} For tracking methods using object masks, we applied the ground-truth masks directly.
+Except for CAPTRA, which also predicts the 3D bounding box size, all methods estimate only rotation and translation; however, we used ground-truth bounding box sizes for consistency in evaluations.
+Unlike other methods that treat each part of an articulated object independently, CAPTRA considers the entire object as one entity, trained on our synthetic PBR data.

-\paragraph{Result Analysis:} Tables \ref{tab:track1} and \ref{tab:track2} present the performance metrics of state-of-the-art (SOTA) tracking methods on the PACE dataset with both rigid and articulated results separated by slash.
-The methods exhibit limited success, with ICG~\cite{stoiber2022iterative} achieving the highest AUC with respect to ADD(-S) at only 38.1\% for rigid objects and a mere 10.1\% for articulated objects, as shown in Table \ref{tab:track1}.
-Table \ref{tab:track2} underscores the challenge further, with the best 5$^\circ$5cm accuracy below 13\%, and IoU25 not exceeding 47\%, indicating substantial pose estimation errors for over half of the objects.
+\paragraph{Result and Failure Mode Analysis:} Tables \ref{tab:track1} and \ref{tab:track2} display the performance of state-of-the-art (SOTA) tracking methods on the PACE dataset, highlighting both rigid and articulated object results.
+The highest achieved ADD(-S) for model-based methods is only 38.1\% for rigid and 10.1\% for articulated objects by ICG.
+Furthermore, Table \ref{tab:track2} reveals severe limitations of model-free methods, with the best 5$^\circ$5cm accuracy under 13\%, posing major tracking challenges.